EduSahara™ Assignment

 • 4

-• What is the empirical probability that an engineer lives greater than 29 km from her place of work?
+• What is the empirical probability that an engineer lives less than 1 km from her place of work?

 • (i)